summerhays/new_momisms/_pages/mentions.md

 * *Gripe*.
 Mother does say this a **lot** but we suppose that doesn't automatically a momism make.
 * *Hare-brained*.
 Dimwitted.
 * *Harrumph!*.
 (Exclamation).
+* *Have no sense*.
+To make poor or foolish decisions.
 * *Indeed*.
 Mother does end many a-sentence using this word, *indeed*.
 But this is an hono(u)rable mention/horror more than it is a momism.
 * *Is that goat cheese?
 Ewe!* This eye-rolling pun may be typical of our mother, but it's not a momism.
 * *Lost cause*.
 Mom does say this a lot, but other people do occasionnally.